UniversalDependencies/docs/_ab/index.md

 ### Numbers

 Cardinal numbers in Abkhaz can optionally be prefixed to a noun.
-This is reflected by the nominal feature `NumType` with value `Prefix`.
+In such cases, the noun has the feature Number: `Card`.

 ### Pronouns, Determiners, Quantifiers